 Don’t worry.
 You’ll be listening to a few of the band’s tunes along the way.

 Is Rock ‘n’ Roller Coaster Scary?

-The scary factor is at the very beginning when the coaster makes the initial turn to take off.
+For most, the scary factor is at the very beginning, when the coaster makes the initial turn to take off.
 Then, there’s a brief pause and countdown before the coaster takes off at an extreme acceleration reaching up to 57 mph in less than three seconds.